KrishV2003/CodeAlpha_Object_Detection_and_Tracking/README.md

-# Object Detection Using YOLOv5 (Real-time Webcam Object Detection)
+# Object Detection Using YOLOv5

 ## Project Overview

 This project implements real-time object detection using the **YOLOv5 (You Only Look Once)** model.
-The goal is to capture video feed from a webcam, detect various objects in real-time, and display the results on the screen.
+The goal is to capture video feed from a camera, detect various objects in real-time, and display the results on the screen.
 Additionally, the project allows saving the processed video with detected objects in the specified video file format.

 ---